 You will need to provide language test results for the Startup Visa from an approved testing agency to prove your language skills.
 You must meet the minimum level of the Canadian Language Benchmark (CLB) 5 in either English or French in all of these four areas: speaking, reading, listening, and writing.

-What is the role of an attorney in the Canada Startup Visa Process?
+What is the role of an attorney in the Canada Startup Visa process?

-Overall, the role of an attorney in the Canada Startup Visa process is to provide expert legal guidance, support, and representation to applicants, helping them navigate the complexities of the immigration process, ensuring that all requirements are met to secure permanent residence status.
+Overall, the role of an attorney in the Canada Startup Visa application process is to provide expert legal guidance, support, and representation to applicants, helping them navigate the complexities of the immigration process, ensuring that all requirements are met to secure permanent residence status.

 How do I find the best lawyer for Canada’s Startup Visa as an entrepreneur?